-Your sales compensation structure needs to be competitive within your industry.
-A recent poll by TINYpulse, an employee engagement and feedback software, showed that 43% of workers surveyed would be willing to leave their companies for a 10% salary increase.
-In order to incentivize and retain your employees, you will need to ensure that your sales compensation structures are up to date with the market.
+Your compensation structure needs to be competitive within your industry.
+A recent poll by TINYpulse, an employee engagement, and feedback software, showed that 43% of workers surveyed would be willing to leave their companies for a 10% salary increase.
+In order to incentivize and retain your employees, you will need to ensure that your compensation structures are up to date with the market.
 Outside salary experts or consultants can be particularly helpful in this case.
 Furthermore, public statistic resources can also be a great place to start.
-Check out the US Bureau of Labor Statistics online resources or recent international workforce surveys for the most up to date wage data.
+Check out the US Bureau of Labor Statistics online resources or recent international workforce surveys for the most up-to-date wage data.

 Your sales team’s location matters when it comes to salary market value, but also in regards to their cost of living.
 So, it’s important to understand the local housing and commuting costs in the area.
 This applies to remote employees as well.
 Understanding and adjusting for the cost of living benefits your team.
 It also ensures you’re neither over-paying nor underpaying employees.

 It is very important that your annual budget and sales targets are fleshed out before you create your compensation structure.
 Companies that do not have much capital might be more apt to hire commission-only sales reps to reduce their costs.
 While a more established company with a larger sales force may offer a mix of salary, commission, and bonus frameworks.
 Setting smart goals and having a comprehensive budget will help you create more accurate and reliable compensation structures as the company evolves and grows over time.

 The most common structure for a sales compensation plan is the combination of a base salary plus commission.
 Other options include commission-only, which means the sales rep has no base salary or only a base salary with no commission structure.
 The format you choose is entirely dependent on your perceived sales, expenses, and your budget.